 Scientific and technical review will be conducted from November 2018 – January 2019.

-The second-level review by the Medical and Scientific Advisory Council will be conducted during January 2019.
-Funding will be awarded by February 15, 2019.
+Scientific and technical review by the Alzheimer’s Association IRGP Council will be conducted from May – June 2019.
+The second-level review will be conducted during June 2019.
+Funding will be awarded by August 30, 2019.

 Create and submit your LOI online at https://proposalcentral.altum.com

 Applications will be reviewed with special attention to: